Key Points:

 Commercial solar power

 Getting solar power for your business is like getting solar for your house, just on a bigger scale.
-While your location and exposure to the sun will be the main contributor as to whether your premises is suitable for solar panels, other factors such as the upfront installation costs and the structural integrity of your roof will also come into play.
+While your location and exposure to the sun will be the main contributors to your premises’ suitability for solar panels, other factors such as the upfront installation costs and your structural integrity will also come into play.
 Below is a deeper dive into what businesses should consider when installing commercial solar.

 What is a commercial solar system?